Project-X-Mods/coffeelinux/README.md

 Latest Gamescope and MangoHud.

-Newest Gnome, KDE, Cinnamon, Mate, LXDE, LXQT, Cutefish, Awesome, Budgie and XFCE Desktops.
+A choice of 14 different Desktop Environments / Window Managers.
 (You get to choose along the way)

-(or if DE's aren't your thing.. i3, and Sway are also available)

 Yay AUR package manager (Terminal only).